pckv/pcbot/README.md

 This branch is for python 3.4.4.
 I am not sure why I didn't make this the master branch.

 ## Installing
-This bot requires no extra python modules (as of yet).
+The bot requires no extra python modules (as of yet).
 To install the bot, one can clone the repo:

 ```
 git clone https://github.com/PcBoy111/PC-BOT-V2.git